una-auxme/paf/doc/07_planning/Preplanning.md

 Important information we get from the xodr file.

-* road geometry
+- road geometry
-* speed limit
+- speed limit
-* intersections
+- intersections
-* traffic signs (not used in this project)
+- traffic signs (not used in this project)
-* successor and predecessor information about roads
+- successor and predecessor information about roads
-* lane information (lane for driving?)
+- lane information (lane for driving?)
-* lane width
+- lane width

 The listed information from the OpenDrive map is used to calculate the trajectory and to give further information to other components.
-The traffic signs information could **not** be used, because the information about the signs only holds id values which have to be solved with the carla API.
+The traffic signs information could --not-- be used, because the information about the signs only holds id values which have to be solved with the carla API.
 Also the name of the traffic signs is not consistent.
 That is why we would need to get the information for every traffic sign id from carla.
 This would crash with the leaderboard requirements.
-We are **not** allowed to use ground truth information from the game engine.
+We are --not-- allowed to use ground truth information from the game engine.

 ![img.png](../00_assets/Road0_cutout.png)